 Cafe Nero belies its sterile first impression by submerging you in subtle light (including candles) and the bartenders’ deep, cultivated appreciation for music.

 Nero is the perfect mix of café and bar.
 Up the street a café serves morning and afternoon caffeine seekers.
 Further down, alcohol colors the evening and night.
-Nero skirts the balance, offering both.
+Nero caters to both.

 The staff is intelligent, knowledgeable and accommodating whether they’re serving you tea, coffee, or whatever beer you choose from their impressive collection of bottles.